 - Computer running either Windows or OSX

-- Suitable web browser to connect to both AWS IoT Core and the Pressac EnOcean Gateway configuration pages.
+- Suitable web browser to connect to both MQTT broker / server and the Pressac EnOcean Gateway configuration pages.

 Step 2: Prepare your Device